browserengineering/book/book/html.md

 works!

 ::: {.further}
-The ill-considered Javascript `document.write` method allows JavaScript to modify the HTML source code while it's being parsed!
+The ill-considered JavaScript `document.write` method allows JavaScript to modify the HTML source code while it's being parsed!
 This is actually a [bad idea][document-write-bad].
 An implementation of `document.write` must have the HTML parser stop to execute JavaScript, but that slows down requests for images, CSS, and JavaScript used later in the page.
-To solve this, modern browsers use [speculative][speculative-parsing] parsing to start loading additional resources even before parsing is done.
+To solve this, modern browsers use [speculative parsing][speculative-parsing] to start loading additional resources even before parsing is done.
 :::